Phillezi/C_Makefile_Template/README.md

 ## Installation

-You can download a zip of this repository by pressing the green `Code` button.
+You can use this template repository as a template by clicking `Use this template` and then `Create a new repository`, click [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) to see a tutorial.

 **Otherwise you can:**

+Download a zip of this repository by pressing the green `Code` button.

+or

 Clone the github repo and remove the `.git` (so you can create your own repository):